wamp-proto/wamp-proto/README.md

 Using WAMP you can build distributed systems out of application components which are loosely coupled and communicate in (soft) real-time.

-The [WAMP spec](https://github.com/tavendo/WAMP/tree/master/spec) is a community effort and the spec is made available for free under an open license for everyone to use or implement.
-Please read the [legal notes][LEGAL.md] for details.
+The [WAMP spec](https://github.com/tavendo/WAMP/tree/master/spec) is a community effort and the spec is made available for free under an [open license](LEGAL.md) for everyone to use or implement.

 [WAMP implementations](http://wamp.ws/implementations/) are available for many different languages and run-time environments.